Vélo'v: Bicycles

 Vélo'v bicycles, along with a lock and basket, contain electronic components which allow the bicycle to be identified by the stations, allow tracking of kilometers traveled, tracking the condition of the bicycles, (lights, brakes, dynamo), and collection of detailed statistics about the usage of the bicycles.

+Controversy

+Despite its prominent presence in the city of Lyon, there have been multiple instances of discontent with tourists using their services.
+The company advertises a very low price to rent a bike for a short amount of time, but fails to clearly indicate that the user has to pay an additional fee per half hour of using the bike.
+Since the user gives Velo'v access to their credit card, the company can deduct this money without further notification.
+This, in combination with the absence of a clearly indicated e-mail address to contact the company, resulted in bad reviews on different platforms on the internet.

 Video game

 For the 2006 edition of the Festival of Lights, Lyon had been partly modelized in order to create a video game named Velo've raced in Lyon, created by B2B Games.
 Pedestrians could play for free from 7 to 10 December and the game was broadcast on screens on place de la République.